abhayagiri/beginning-our-day/manuscripts/markdown/vol2-talks.md

 we’re happy.
 When things go badly, we’re unhappy.
 That’s just the way it is.
 We are recognizing that this is simply a flow of feeling and perception we’re engaged in, noticing for example the different changes of the day.
-When we start the work period, it’s nice, cool and, bright.
+When we start the work period, it’s nice, cool, and bright.
 *Ah, this is so lovely.
 What a beautiful place.* Then, when the temperature starts to pick up later in the morning, we might think, *Oh, it’s really hot.
 It’s only 10 o’clock, and I’m dying on my feet here.*